Misfitcompany/M-BER-RAFFLE-LEAFLET/README.md

 Support: Never self-harm; please seek help if you are struggling.

+Wallet Warning: Misfitcompany K.I.R | D.O.M will never ask for wallet seed/phrase/file NEVER share these with anyone for any reason.

 # About the Collection
 This collection is dedicated to the Buddhist monk Thich Quang Duc.
 It represents the current spirit of Web3 and the perseverance of "Crypto Degens" through bear markets.